MovingLegalTenantsLease

 The blog post has been auto-translated.

 Myth 1|"The cheaper the quote, the better the deal.
-All moving companies are pretty much the same."
+Moving companies are all pretty much the same."

-Myth 2|"Place a deposit to lock in the date, and discuss address/number of items changes later."
+Myth 2|"Pay the deposit first, negotiate the address/number of items later."

 • Any changes → require the other party to reissue a quotation

-Myth 3|"Moving and installing air conditioners on the same day is the most convenient."
+Misconception 3|"Moving and installing air conditioning on the same day is the most convenient."

-Myth 4|"Just write 'fragile' and it'll be fine."
+Myth 4|"Just write 'Fragile' and it will be fine."

 • Purchase additional moving insurance for high-value electronic products

-Myth 5|"Signing on moving day means it's over, complaining about damaged furniture later."
+Myth 5|"Signing off on moving day means it's done, complaining about scratched furniture later."

-• If damage is discovered only 24 hours after delivery, it is mostly difficult to claim; the earlier you report, the better the chance of compensation
+• If damage is discovered only within 24 hours after delivery, it is mostly difficult to claim; the earlier you report, the better the chance of compensation

 If you are looking for a place to live in Hong Kong, why not try our LetsGetHome Golden Key House rental platform!

-Rent a house|Study in Hong Kong https://www.letsgethome.com/zh-HK/blog Free self-service listing https://www.letsgethome.com/zh-HK/listings/new
+Rent a property|Study in Hong Kong https://www.letsgethome.com/zh-HK/blog

 Nilclass: Profile picture